eXpire163/mathcraft/math.md

 I found a bug, when running out of time i loose all lives at ones (or maybe one per frame, not really clear). i should only loose one live and see the normal incorrect feedback and then go to the next equastion

+promt 7

+ok the math game look better every day. i would like to replace the text on the waiting screnn as well as the gameover view with the graphis provided in the assests/fonds.png

+when generating the image i got some sample code for it. i add it here in case it helps

+let spriteSheet;
+let tileSize = 64;
+let chars = "ABCDEFGHIJKLMNOPQRSTUVWXYZ0123456789";
+let charImages = {};

+function preload() {
+// Load your sprite sheet (place the image file in your project folder) spriteSheet = loadImage("minecraft_font.png");
+}

+function setup() {
+createCanvas(800, 400);
+background(50);
+noSmooth();

+// Prepare each character as a cropped image for (let i = 0; i < chars.length; i++) {
+// Determine the position in the sprite sheet let x = (i % 9) * tileSize; // assuming 9 characters per row (adjust if different) let y = floor(i / 9) * tileSize;
+charImages[chars[i]] = spriteSheet.get(x, y, tileSize, tileSize);
+}
+}

+function draw() {
+background(60);

+// Example text to draw
+let textToDraw = "HELLO123";

+// Draw each character
+for (let i = 0; i < textToDraw.length; i++) {
+let c = textToDraw[i];
+let img = charImages[c];
+if (img) {
+image(img, 50 + i * tileSize, 150, tileSize, tileSize);
+}
+}
+}

+if you want to know more about the history of the game, have a look at the #file:math.md

+prompt 8

+ok i the positions of the text is completely off. could you add a debug screen where the sprite is shown with all rectagles of where it reads the letters from

+p9

+ok i ok i added the positions to the code. can you update the debug screen with the new information

+p10

+ok that looks better. now we need a spacing between all characters of lets say 5 px. the 2. thing is please use again the normal font again for the quations as its prettry hard to read right now

+p11

+ok, lets make it 10 pixel , make the display of all sprite based characaters 50% larger and let the game start also on tapping the screen on a tablet

 ## NEXT